How is the College thinking about new student orientation in light of the COVID-19 outbreak?

 The Office of Religious & Spiritual Life welcomes you to Mount Holyoke College and hopes that you will become involved with our programs.
 We value strong exploration in the multifaith community as well as strong and meaningful involvement within a student's individual religious tradition.
 Visit the Office of Religious & Spiritual Life to learn how we can enrich your life here at MHC.

-The Office of Student Programs exists to support students with opportunities for leadership, service, and engagement, creating a vibrant and inclusive co-curricular campus life that sustains MHC students as scholars, and offers them skills for leading a balanced life.
+The Office of Student Involvement exists to support students with opportunities for leadership, service, and engagement, creating a vibrant and inclusive co-curricular campus life that sustains MHC students as scholars, and offers them skills for leading a balanced life.
 Get involved!
-Come to the Org Fair on Tuesday, September 9.
+Check out Embark to learn more about student organizations and student governance, and then join us at the Involvement Fair.

 Weissman Center for Leadership